DUI Law Primer – Atlanta DUI Lawyer & DUI Book Author Explains America’s Drunk Driving Laws

 How the DUI-alcohol per se legal limit has been lowered

 Back in the early days, the legal limit was 0.15 or more.
 That BAC level was recommended by the American Medical Association in 1946 to identify the BAC where most people became visibly impaired as being too drunk to drive.
 Soon, all states but Georgia dropped its blood alcohol level to 0.10 or more (Georgia once was set at 0.12 or more before lowering its BAC to 0.10 in 1991 and then to 0.08 in 2001).
 But, by September of 2005, every state dropped that per se DUI “number” to 0.08 grams percent or more, for adult drivers age 21 or over, who were not in a commercial motor vehicle.
-The same organization, the American Medical Association, in 1986 began calling on Congress to make the legal limit 0.05 grams percent, which is somewhat shocking in light of the fact that human beings did not change much in the intervening 40 years.
+In the same organization, the American Medical Association in 1986 began calling on Congress to make the legal limit 0.05 grams percent, which is somewhat shocking in light of the fact that human beings did not change much in the intervening 40 years.
 Politics has strange bedfellows.

 CDL drivers in commercial vehicles are held to a lower DUI alcohol per se of 0.04